 It is possible to have a DWI charge reduced to a lesser offense.
 It is all fact driven, depending on the facts of your case.
 Some prosecutors are more inclined to offer a reduced sentence contingent on your criminal history and cooperation at the time of the stop.
 If there is any restitution and you pay it off, those factors can help your attorney negotiate with the district attorney for a lesser included offense.
 A typical lesser included offense is obstruction of a highway, which allows for a deferred adjudication.
 A deferred adjudication is a community supervised probated sentence.
 If you do well on the deferred adjudication, your case will get dismissed.

 Since September 1st, 2019, it’s rarer to get a reduced charge because the legislature has now allowed individuals with first time DWIs to qualify for deferred adjudication in certain circumstances.
 Therefore, chances are that the district attorney or county attorney will not likely reduced a charge, but they’ll encourage a deferred adjudication.

-For more information on Driver’s License Consequences Of A DWI In TX, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (210) 783-0091 today.
+For more information on the Consequences of a DWI in Texas, an initial consultation with the best DWI Lawyer in San Antonio is your next best step.
+Get the information and legal answers you are seeking by calling (210) 296-5605today.